Learning to detect an oddball target with observations from an exponential family: Preliminaries and overview of main result

 where $\boldeta = \log\lambda$, $\textbf{T}(x) = x$, $A\left(\boldeta\right) = \lambda = e^{\boldeta}$, $h\left(x\right) = \frac{1}{x!}$ and {the expectation parameter is $\boldkappa(\boldeta) = A'(\boldeta) = e^{\boldeta} = \lambda$}. $ \IEEEQEDopen$

 We now continue with the some additional observations on exponential families.
 Let us view $A(\boldeta)$ as a function of the parameter $\boldeta$.
-The mapping $\boldeta \mapsto A(\boldeta)$ is convex, a fact that can be easily verified via H\"{o}lder inequality.
-Its convex conjugate evaluated at an arbitrary $\boldkappa$ and denoted $F(\boldkappa)$ is given by
+The mapping $\boldeta \mapsto A(\boldeta)$ is {{strictly convex}}, a fact that can be easily verified via H\"{o}lder inequality. {{The strictness comes from the minimality of the representation.}} Its convex conjugate evaluated at an arbitrary $\boldkappa$ and denoted $F(\boldkappa)$ is given by

 this is also a convex function.
 Since $A(\cdot)$ is convex, we obtain that $A(\cdot)$ is recovered as the convex conjugate of $F(\cdot)$, i.e.,